japila-books/spark-sql-internals/docs/WriteTaskStatsTracker.md

 |===

 [[implementations]]
-NOTE: <<spark-sql-BasicWriteTaskStatsTracker.md#, BasicWriteTaskStatsTracker>> is the one and only known implementation of the <<contract, WriteTaskStatsTracker Contract>> in Apache Spark.
+NOTE: [BasicWriteTaskStatsTracker](BasicWriteTaskStatsTracker.md) is the one and only known implementation of the <<contract, WriteTaskStatsTracker Contract>> in Apache Spark.